Nazmul Haque Bappy

 Md Nazmul Haque Bappy (নাজমুল হক বাপ্পী) is a Bangladeshi director, and painter.
-He has received several awards, including Berger Paints Award UNAIDS Grand Award, China Bangladesh Friendship Award, Grand Award in International Korean Art Festival, Award in Art Are-China Exhibition.
+He has received several awards, including Berger Paints Award UNAIDS Grand Award, China Bangladesh Friendship Award, Grand Award in International Korean Art Festival, and Award in Art Are-China Exhibition.

 Early life

 Bappy was born on 27 December in Dhaka, Bangladesh.
-He completed BFA and MFA from the Department of Oriental Art, Faculty of Fine Art, University of Dhaka.
+He completed his BFA and MFA from the Department of Oriental Art, Faculty of Fine Art, University of Dhaka.
 Bappy had obtained a higher degree in Chinese painting with a fully funded scholarship from the Chinese government.

 Career

 Bappy began his career as a director in Osomapto television drama in 2014.
 He is also a professional painter.
-He is performing as a Lecturer in Faculty of fine arts at University of Development Alternative.
+He is performing as a lecturer in the Faculty of fine arts at University of Development Alternative.